urbanwildlifeinstitute/UWIN_tutorials/tutorials/Detection Mapping/detection_mapping.md

-# UWIN Tutorial: Detection Mapping
+# UWIN Tutorial: Spatial Mapping - Detections
 *Created by Kimberly Rivera - last updated July 2023 by Kimberly Rivera*

 This tutorial is aimed at folks interested and new to spatial mapping, or as refesher for those already familiar.